Clarkson railway station, Perth: Public art

 On the wall of the entrance building is a piece of public art titled The Bag Project, by Margaret Dillon from art design and construction company Concreto.
 It consists of a series of 44 500 by 500 mm terrazzo tiles.
 The tiles, which have various colours, "depict images associated with the everyday commuter experience".
 The other piece of public art at Clarkson station is Line over Contour, by Stuart Green.
 This consists of stainless steel and painted steel panels mounted on a steel tower above the entrance building.

 History

-The original stage of the Joondalup line began construction in November 1989.
-It was opened between Perth station and Joondalup station on 20 December 1992, and extended to Currambine railway station on 8 August 1993.
+The original stage of the Yanchep line (formerly known as the Joondalup line) began construction in November 1989.
+It was opened between Perth station and Joondalup station on 20 December 1992, and extended to Currambine station on 8 August 1993.
 By 1995, planning for extending the Joondalup line north of Currambine was underway.
-On 20 November 1996, Richard Court, the premier of Western Australia, announced that his government would extend the railway to Neerabup Road in Clarkson at a cost of $28 million, including $12 million in additional rolling stock.
+On 20 November 1996, a few weeks before the 1996 state election, Richard Court, the premier of Western Australia, announced that his government would extend the railway to Neerabup Road in Clarkson by the end of 2001 at a cost of A$28 million, plus $12 million for additional rolling stock.
+This came in response to a pledge by the opposition Labor Party to build the extension for $25 million.
+Court claimed that Labor's costing was unrealistically low.